maestro-server/webdocs/docs/contrib.rst

 ..
 Note::

-    All contribuition will be accept by Pull Request
+    All contribution will be accept by Pull Request